GTrunSec/vastOps-template/README.md

 # VastOps Templates

-This repo for Vast's users interface, see the [issue](https://github.com/GTrunSec/threatbus2nix/pull/16) get more information.
+This repo assists Vast's users in deploying infrastructure through the Ops method, see the [issue](https://github.com/GTrunSec/threatbus2nix/pull/16) get more information.

->Only the operator host required nix, and make should you have enabled the ssh service on your deploy target host.
+>Only the operator host required nix, and make sure you have enabled the ssh service on your deploy target host.
 The target host doesn't need to install any dependencies.

 # Required files